 Creation Method: To determine the cutoff for large trees, we developed an allometric equation to predict tree diameter as a function of height.
-We selected data for plots located in the Northern California region from the USDA Forest Inventory and Analysis program (FIA) for California (FIA DataMart 2023; California 2022 database; ver.
+We selected data for plots located in the Central California region from the USDA Forest Inventory and Analysis program (FIA) for California (FIA DataMart 2023; California 2022 database; ver.
 9.0.1).

-We included trees that met the following criteria: alive; crown class code of open-grown, dominant, or codominant; diameter at breast height (DBH, breast height = 4.5 ft) at least 1 inch; and height (HT) at least 5 feet.
+We included trees that met the following criteria: alive; crown class code of open-grown, dominant, or co-dominant; diameter at breast height (DBH, breast height = 4.5 ft) at least 1 inch; and height (HT) at least 5 feet.
 To minimize the impact of outliers, we trimmed the maximum tree height to the 0.995th percentile.
-These selection criteria yielded 71,412 trees.
+These selection criteria yielded 7,089 trees.
 We used an information theoretic approach to select the best allometric model (Burnham and Anderson 2002).
-We evaluated three alternative functions:: linear, power, and saturating.
+We evaluated three alternative functions: : linear, power, and saturating.
 The criteria for model selection were based on the Akaike Information Criterion (AIC).
-For this set of 3 potential models, we calculated the difference in AIC between every model and the model with the lowest AIC (ΔAIC).
+For this set of 3 potential models, we calculated the difference in AIC between every model and the model with the lowest AIC (Δ AIC).

-The best allometric model was a power function (Δ AIC = 58.7) where:
+The best allometric model was a saturating function where:

-DBH (in) = $0.2071HT(ft)^{1.0296}$
+DBH (in) = 0.752HT(ft)^{0.772}

-The root mean square error on the DBH prediction was 5.8 in and the pseudoR 2 = 0.75.
-Predicted diameters from heights are summarized in Table 3.
+The root mean square error on the DBH prediction was 6.67 in and the pseudo $R^2 = 0.70$.
+Predicted diameters from heights are summarized here:.